FSGW Logo / link to FSGW web site

 Movement: Some dances are full of energy and vitality, some are danced in waltz or rag time, some are danced to lyrical ballads, languid songs; some are danced to lively hornpipes.
 Special footwork is not usually required; a smooth dance-walk which comes naturally to most dancers suffices.
 Some dances are fun to perform with skip-change, rant, waltz, chassé or other lively step.

 References: An excellent reference to English country dancing is The Playford Ball, by Kate Van Winkle Keller and Genevieve Shimer.
 Available from the Country Dance and Song Society (CDSS) on-line store, The Playford Ball is an authoritative reference on English country dancing and includes reproductions of original, period text and music, modern interpretations (calls) and music of the classic, Playford dances.
 Keller and Shimer have taken on the mantle of scholars in the field of dance.
-Ms. Keller is a prolific author of books on period dance (examples) and has served as a consultant for special productions on such forms.
+Ms. Keller is a prolific author of books on period dance (Bio / Bibliography) and has served as a consultant for special productions on such forms.

-For musicians, books by Peter Barnes are standards, commonly referred to as "Barnes," or, more precisely, as the The Barnes Book of English Country Dance Tunes and The Barnes Book of English Country Dance Tunes, Volume II.
+For musicians, books by Peter Barnes are standards, commonly referred to as "Barnes I and II."
+More precisely, they are entitled The Barnes Book of English Country Dance Tunes and The Barnes Book of English Country Dance Tunes, Volume II and are available at Canis Publishing.

 Back to top